 Many of the commuter and staff lots around the stadium, arena, and surrounding areas are used for football and basketball parking.
 These lots can be accessed with a football or basketball permit only.
 Check the PTS web page for information regarding parking options during events.

 A commuter C permit is not valid overnight in commuter lots west of IH-35.
-Overnight parking is available in the Longhorn Lots located east of IH-35 near UFCU Disch-Falk Field, with the exception of Lots 104 and 110, which have restricted parking from 4 a.m. to 6 a.m.
+Overnight parking is available in the Longhorn Lots located east of IH-35 near UFCU Disch-Falk Field.
+Note: some lots do not allow parking between 4 and 6 a.m.
+See overnight parking map for details.

 Loading zones are located in locations throughout campus and may be used for a maximum of 30 minutes with the vehicle’s emergency flashers engaged.
 Additionally, all eight university parking garages offer the first 30 minutes of parking at no charge.
 See Short-term Parking options for more details.